swl10/pyslet/doc/odatav2/provider.rst

 The approach to writing a data access layer (DAL) taken by Pyslet is to use the Entity Data Model (EDM), and the extensions defined by OData, and to encapsulate them in an API defined by a set of abstract Python classes.
-The :doc:`odatav2_consumer` section goes through this API from the point of view of the consumer and provides a good primer for understanding what is required from a provider.
+The :doc:`consumer` section goes through this API from the point of view of the consumer and provides a good primer for understanding what is required from a provider.